Source to Sea Litter Quest

 2. Head to your local park, street or river and record which litter items you spot there - keep a tally of how many you find.
 If you are taking part with younger children, you can tick the form instead.

-3. If it is safe to, and the litter is on public land, then please take the rubbish home with you - remember to recycle it wherever possible
+3. If it is safe to, and the litter is on public land, you can either take the rubbish home with you or arrange uplift of litter with the local council - remember to recycle it wherever possible

 This year's Litter Quest items